-The purpose of the Investment Committee, which is comprised of Brook Taube, Seth Taube and Andrew Fentress, is to evaluate and approve all of our investments, subject to the oversight of our board of directors.
-The Investment Committee process is intended to bring the diverse experience and perspectives of the committee's members to the analysis and consideration of each investment.
+The purpose of the Investment Committee, which is comprised of Brook Taube, Seth Taube and Andrew Fentress, is to evaluate and approve all of our investments.
+The investment committee process is intended to bring the diverse experience and perspectives of the committee's members to the analysis and consideration of each investment.
 The Investment Committee serves to provide investment consistency and adherence to our core investment philosophy and policies.
 The Investment Committee also determines appropriate investment sizing and suggests ongoing monitoring requirements.